Circe99/Week-Twelve/notes.md

 I would also like to expand the page for cocochantal's tombs because she has about 10 more points that can be added, but I have yet t ofind a way to make that a reality.
 I have asked the discord page if anyone was able to do this so we shall see.

 Another thing I would like to note is the labelling system.
 It is not so helpful that I labelled everything based on what it was and which location I wanted it to be in so that I wouldn't get confused and have to read each dialog to ensure that it is in the right place.
-However, even with all of my labels, I find that it is starting to get harder to make sure I have everthing in the right spot, or that I haven't accidently misplaced one of the sprites
+However, even with all of my labels, I find that it is starting to get harder to make sure I have everthing in the right spot, or that I haven't accidently misplaced one of the sprites.

+## Day 3